-Because farro is a strain of wheat, it does contain gluten.
-Those with celiac disease should not eat farro, however those with just a gluten intolerance can usually eat farro.
+Because farro is a strain of wheat, it contains gluten.
+Those with celiac disease should not eat farro.
 Most farro is sold semi-pearled (with some of its bran removed) because completely whole-grain farro has to be soaked in water overnight and takes longer to cook.
-Luckily, pearled farro doesn’t lose as many nutrients as most other grains do when they are pearled.
-Lastly, when shopping for farro, know that it is commonly referred to as emmer and that its popularity is still growing.
-Some major supermarkets now sell it, but you may have to travel to more specialty food stores to find it.
+Unlike other pearled grains, pearled farro doesn’t lose as many nutrients in the process of removing its outer hull.

-Farro can be used in a number of different ways in the kitchen.
-Check out CFYL’s Roasted Radish and Farro Salad to see how the ancient grain’s chewy texture goes with vegetables.
-Another popular use of farro is in soups and stews.
-The Black-Eyed Pea, Chard & Farro Soup provides a variety of flavors and has lots of protein to fill you up!
+Try this Roasted Radish & Farro Salad to see how the ancient grain’s chewy texture goes with vegetables.
+Another popular use of farro is in soups and stews, like this Black-Eyed Pea, Chard & Farro Soup.

 Leave a Review or Comment